 A pathology report is a document that contains the diagnosis of a patient determined by examining cells and tissues under a microscope.
 The report is usually created after a biopsy or surgery and includes information about the patient, a description of how cells look under the microscope, and a diagnosis based on these findings.
-The requesting physician is then required to read the report and make a proper recommendation.
+The requesting physician must then read the report and make a proper recommendation.
 All physicians and medical professionals should be properly trained to read these reports and issue a correct diagnosis.

 Patients expect doctors to properly read these pathology reports so that they are diagnosed correctly or in time so that the proper treatment may be implemented.
 Unfortunately, misread pathology reports or failure to properly read a pathology report can lead to a delay in cancer diagnosis, and therefore delay in treatment.
 This delay can be a harmful and sometimes fatal combination.